 Andrea has been an online writer for over five years.
 She's a dating consultant who gives advice on relationships and couples' issues.

-Virgo and Scorpio: A Perfect Pairing?
+Virgo and Scorpio: The Perfect Relationship?

-They Are Both Passionate and Hard Working People
+They Are Both Passionate and Hard-Working People

-Scorpio is a little like Hades from Greek mythology, who took Persephone with him for six months of the year and kept her all to himself—they can be possessive.
+Scorpio is a little like Hades from Greek mythology, who took Persephone with him for six months of the year and kept her all to himself — they can be possessive.
 They learn and grow through partnership, so they have high standards.
-Water signs, in general, take relationships very seriously; they have a strong desire to get to know who they're in a relationship with and this can lead them to adopt manipulative and controlling behaviors.
+Water signs, in general, take relationships very seriously; they have a strong desire to get to know who they’re in a relationship with and this can lead them to adopt manipulative and controlling behaviors.

 Scorpio and Virgo Compatibility Chart